 Initially, these seats had a 40 inch rear facing height limit, however that limit was revised in August 2012.
 The seat include a padded and comfortable-looking infant insert and harness strap pads (which are not shown here to better demonstrate harness position in relation to the shoulders of our minion models.)

 The MySize, Fit4Me, Size4Me and Head Wise have a 7 year expiration.
-With eight harness levels and generous seating depth, these seats will get nearly all kids rear facing to 40 lbs quite easily, then grow with them in forward facing mode until they’re ready for a booster seat.
+With eight harness levels and generous seating depth, these seats will get nearly all kids rear facing to 40 pounds quite easily, then grow with them in forward facing mode until they’re ready for a booster seat.

 Contender vs. Size4Me/Head Wise/MySize/Fit4Me